-The TNC transfers all the measurement results to the result parameters and the protocol file in the active coordinate system, or as the case may be, the shifted or/and rotated/tilted coordinate system.
+The TNC transfers all the measurement results to the result parameters and the log file in the active coordinate system, or as the case may be, the shifted and/or rotated/tilted coordinate system.

-16.2 REF.
+17.2 REF.
 PLANE (Cycle 0, DIN/ISO: G55)

-- 1 The touch probe moves at rapid traverse (value from FMAX column) to the starting position 1 programmed in the cycle. - 2 Then the touch probe runs the probing process at the probing feed rate (column F).
-The probing direction is to be defined in the cycle. - After the TNC has saved the position, the probe retracts to the starting point and saves the measured coordinate in a Q parameter.
+- 1 The touch probe moves in a 3-D movement at rapid traverse (value from FMAX column) to the starting position 1 programmed in the cycle. - 2 Then the touch probe runs the probing process at the probing feed rate (column F).
+The probing direction is to be defined in the cycle. - 3 After the TNC has saved the position, the probe retracts to the starting point and saves the measured coordinate in a Q parameter.
 The TNC also stores the coordinates of the touch probe position at the time of the triggering signal in the parameters Q115 to Q119.
 For the values in these parameters the TNC does not account for the stylus length and radius.